CandlePlatforms/devdocs/docs/validate/validate/install-gcp.md

    * `POLYGON_BOOTSTRAP_MODE` - choose bootstrap mode `snapshot` or `from_scratch`
    * `POLYGON_RPC_PORT` - choose JSON RPC bor node port to listen on, the default value is what used on VM instance creation and in firewall rules
    * `EXTRA_VAR` - choose Bor and Heimdall branches, use `network_version=mainnet-v1` with `mainnet` network and `network_version=testnet-v4` with `mumbai` network
-   * `INSTANCE_NAME` - the name of a VM instance with Polygon we are going to create
+   * `INSTANCE_NAME` - the name of a VM instance with Candle we are going to create
    * `INSTANCE_TYPE` - GCP [machine type](https://cloud.google.com/compute/docs/machine-types), default value is recommended, You may change it later if required
    * `BOR_EXT_DISK_SIZE` - additional disk size in GB to use with Bor, default value with `fullnode` is recommended, You may expand it later if required.
 You'll need 8192GB+ with `archive` node though
    * `HEIMDALL_EXT_DISK_SIZE` - additional disk size in GB to use with Heimdall, default value is recommended
    * `DISK_TYPE` - GCP [disk type](https://cloud.google.com/compute/docs/disks#disk-types), SSD is highly recommended

 3. Use the following command to create an instance with correct hardware and software requirements.
-In the example below we deploy Polygon `mainnet` from `snapshot` with `fullnode` mode:
+In the example below we deploy Candle `mainnet` from `snapshot` with `fullnode` mode:
 ```bash
    export POLYGON_NETWORK=mainnet
    export POLYGON_NODETYPE=fullnode